 There are two monuments to the 140th Pennylvania Volunteers south of Gettysburg on Sickles Avenue.
-The smaller monument was erected in 1885 and was paid for by veterans and friends of the regiment.(39.797561° N, 77.245595° W; Google map; Monument map: Sickles Ave. at the Rose Woods)
+The smaller monument was erected in 1885 and was paid for by veterans and friends of the regiment.(39.797561° N, 77.245595° W; Monument map: Sickles Ave. at the Rose Woods; Google maps to both monuments)

 About the monument to the 140th Pennsylvania